Nominative Case in Latin: What You Need To Know

 Now one last note: in textbooks and dictionaries, you will often see “nominative” abbreviated to “nom.” or even just “N”.

 Are you on Instagram?
-Then be sure to follow my new Latin account – @latinwithlivia.
+Then be sure to follow my Latin account – @latinwithlivia.
 I share a mixture of light-hearted Latin phrases, practical study aids, and fun etymology reels.

 YOU MAY ALSO LOVE: